rob-luke/NIRX.jl/README.md

 ## Tests

 Tests are automatically run on continuous integration servers, the icon above indicates if they are passing.
-To run the tests locally run...
+Run the tests locally using...
 ```julia
 ] test NIRX
 ```